 I see this all the time with small business owners.

-Yes, you, the small business owner, are the most influential piece of marketing in your brand.
-And although it may feel warm and safe staying behind-the-scenes and letting your product or service take the spotlight, you need to come out in the open and authentically connect with your audience.
+Although it may feel warm and safe staying behind the scenes and letting your product or service take the spotlight, you need to come out in the open and authentically connect with your audience.

 Here’s why: People connect with people.